MarwanArafa/FolderToPDF-Converter/README.md

-# 📑 Folder to PDF Converter
+# 📑 Image to PDF Converter

 A lightweight, robust tool to automatically merge a folder of images into a single, high-quality PDF file. 🚀